Spring of Bosnia

 A post shared by My beautiful Serbia ❤️ (@mybeautifulserbia_) on

-In addition to the natural resources of Krupa, we recommend that you enrich your visit with significant cultural and historical values preserved by this small town.
+In addition to the natural wealth of Krupa, we recommend enriching your visit with the significant cultural-historical values that this small town preserves.

-After enjoying the waterfalls and springs of the river, head to the monastery of St. Elijah from 1289 or the wooden church dating from the 16th century.
-The exploration of Strika's cave, as well as the remains of the medieval town of Greben, will also be worth your time.
+After enjoying the waterfalls and springs of the river, head towards the St. Elijah Monastery from 1289 or the wooden church that dates back to the 16th century.
+It will also be worth your time to explore Strika’s cave, as well as the remains of the medieval town of Greben.